JMartinezGarcia/MLwrap/README.md

 build_model(), fine_tuning(), show_results(), and
 sensitivity_analysis().
-These steps correspond, respectively, to data preparation and transformation, model construction, hyperparameter optimization, resuresults presentation, and sensitivity analysis.
+These steps correspond, respectively, to data preparation and transformation, model construction, hyperparameter optimization, results presentation, and sensitivity analysis.
 By streamlining these phases, TidyML aims to simplify the implementation of ML techniques, allowing analysts and data scientists to focus on extracting actionable insights and meaningful patterns from large